taynarodrigues/Be-The-Hero-SemanaOmniStack11/README.md

 ### Insomnia
-Para testar a API do Be The Hero, baixe e instale o [Insomnia](https://insomnia.rest/download/) e em seguida clique na Workspace → `Import/Export` → `Import Data` → `From File` → e selecione o arquivo ` 	Insomnia_export.json` deste repositório.
+Para testar a API do Be The Hero, baixe e instale o [Insomnia](https://insomnia.rest/download/).

 ## Licença